HyperAgents/hmas/CONTRIBUTING.md

-## General rules for contributing
+## II - General rules for contributing
 Be explicit and synthetic about the contribution you want to make to the project.
 When contributing to this repository, please first discuss the change you wish to make :
-1. by opening an issue before by following the rules how to open an issue (cf. Section~1);
+1. by opening an issue before by following the rules how to open an issue (cf. Section~III);
-2. discuss the problem with the different contributors by following the code of conduct (cf. Section~2);
+2. discuss the problem with the different contributors by following the code of conduct (cf. Section~IV);
-3. if a new feature is needed to the project, then create a new story by following the methodology  (cf. Section~3);
+3. if a new feature is needed to the project, then create a new story by following the methodology  (cf. Section~V);
-4. do a pull request and wait for approval by following the pull request process (cf. Section~4).
+4. do a pull request and wait for approval by following the pull request process (cf. Section~VI).

-## Open an issue
+## III - Open an issue

 Rules to open an issue :
    * be sure that the issue has not been opened/closed before ;